AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-review-and-workfront-goals-sections/overview-of-wf-goals-sections.md

 >[!TIP]
 >
->Filters updated in one section are automatically applied to the Goal List, Graphs ```, Goal Alignment```, and Pulse sections.
+>Filters updated in one section are automatically applied to the Goal List, Graphs , Goal Alignment, and Pulse sections.
 This way, you can update them only once.
 For more information, see [Filter information in Adobe Workfront Goals](../../workfront-goals/goal-management/filter-information-wf-goals.md).

 Following is a brief overview of the sections of Workfront Goals and the options available for managing goals.
 For more information about additional actions that you can perform within each section of Workfront Goals, we also recommend the following articles: